ParadoxalCorp/FelixBot/README.md

 * Run Felix, if no errors are logged once it has been launched, that means everything is alright

 **Note: You will always need to start the Lavalink server before launching Felix**

+#### Running Lavalink with PM2

+To keep the Lavalink server running, you can also run it with PM2 with the following command (the terminal must be opened in the folder where the Lavalink.jar file is)

+> `pm2 start java --name="Lavalink" -- -jar Lavalink.jar`

 ### Updating